The Sustainability Report 2021

 How do we support?

-The support we donate to the projects comes from the sale on our Açai Facial Oil Limited Edition.
-In 2019, the support went to the construction of a plant nursery with kitchen gardens connected to the local school EMEF Sao Sebastiao.
-The purpose of the project was to provide the families with resources to become less dependent on outside supplies.
-Due to the Covid-19 pandemic, it became difficult to start the project, so in 2020 we chose to donate DKK 160,140 to the aid organization Beraca Brazil and the Red Cross' work in the area with distributing emergency aid, sanitation and rapid tests to contain the infection.
+The support we donate to the projects comes from the sale on our Açai Facial Oil 30 ml.
+In 2019, the support went to the construction of a plant nursery and a kitchen garden connected to the local school EMEIF São Sebastião.
+The project aims to improve nutrition at the school, teaching students how to sort waste, compost and grow vegetables.
+Due to the Covid-19 pandemic, it became difficult to start the project, so in 2020 we chose to donate DKK 150,000 to Red Cross' work in the area with distributing emergency aid, sanitation and rapid tests to contain the infection.

 Since 2018, we have supported the organization Plastic Change in their political work to reduce the consumption of plastic, through increased focus on reduction, reuse and recycling of plastic and plastic packaging.